python-poetry/poetry/docs/faq.md

     "configurations": [
         {
             "name": "Python: Debug my_program",
-            "type": "python",
+            "type": "debugpy",
             "request": "launch",
-            "console": "integratedTerminal",
+            "cwd": "${workspaceFolder}",
+            // Remember to adjust this setting
-            "module": "poetry",
+            "module": "my_package.my_program",
-            "args": [
-                "run",
-                "my_program",
+            "justMyCode": false,
-                // Add other arguments for your program here if the are required ]
+            // You can include other arguments for your program here if they are required "args": []
         }
     ]
 }